 In Detroit, cannabis use is permitted on your personal or private property.
 Public cannabis consumption is prohibited.
 It is illegal to consume cannabis on federal properties and buildings in Detroit.

-Currently, you cannot purchase adult-use cannabis legally in Detroit as recreational dispensaries are not yet open.
-However, you can buy medical cannabis by ordering online or visiting the address of an approved local dispensing facility.
-If you are unsure where approved medical cannabis dispensaries are located in the city, put the search term “weed dispensaries near me” in an online search engine.
+You can buy adult-use or medical cannabis by ordering online or visiting the address of an approved local dispensing facility.
+If you are unsure where approved cannabis dispensaries are located in the city, put the search term “weed dispensaries near me” in an online search engine.
 Ensure you have your Michigan medical marijuana card and cash ready when you visit a medical cannabis dispensary.
-If you place an order online, the delivery agent will verify your medical marijuana card before allowing you to take delivery of the order.
+Cash and a valid ID are all you need to bring to a cannabis retailer in the city.
+If you place an order online, the delivery agent will verify your medical marijuana card and/or photo ID before allowing you to take delivery of the order.

 In Detroit, a gram of cannabis costs about $20 on average.